fox-it/dissect-docs/docs/source/supported-targets.rst

 Operating Systems
 ~~~~~~~~~~~~~~~~~

-Dissect supports various operating systems, where Dissect tries to automatically figure out what operating system is on the disk.
+Dissect supports various operating systems, where Dissect tries to automatically figure out what operating system is available on the disk.
-This kind of detection enables more accurate queries for retrieving user and network information.
+Once the operating system is known, it enables the user to get more accurate information from the system, for example, the user andretrieve user or network information.

 Below is a list of supported operating systems that Dissect can detect.